 Price: $400 plus taxes

-This 30-hour continuing education course (Yoga Therapy for Lower Back Pain – IAYT) provides yoga teachers and practitioners of yoga therapy with accessible, evidence-based material to help clients suffering from lower back pain.
-Epidemiological studies, etiology, and current treatment options (healthcare) will be presented in the study of lower back pain.
-This workshop includes presentations, yoga practices and co-teaching.
-By the end of this course, participants will better understand how to approach the problem of lower back pain in an individual session as well as how to reduce the risk of injury in group classes.
+This 20-hour continuing education course (Yoga Therapy for Lower Back Pain – IAYT) provides yoga teachers and practitioners of yoga therapy with accessible, evidence-based material to help clients suffering from lower back pain.
+Epidemiological studies, etiology, and current treatment options (healthcare) will be presented in the study of lower back pain and chronic pain.
+This workshop includes presentations and yoga practices.
+By the end of this course, participants will better understand how to approach the problem of lower back pain and chronic pain in an individual session as well as how to reduce the risk of injury in group classes.